Ewald Lindloff: Berlin

 By 30 April 1945, the Soviet Army was less than 500 metres from the bunker complex.
 In one of Hitler's last orders, he had given permission for the Berlin forces to attempt a breakout of the Soviet encirclement after his death.
 General Helmuth Weidling, commander of the Berlin Defence Area, and SS-Brigadeführer Wilhelm Mohnke, the (Kommandant) Battle Commander for the centre government district, devised a plan to escape out from Berlin to the Allies on the western side of the Elbe or to the German Army to the North.
 Mohnke split up the Reich Chancellery and Führerbunker soldiers and personnel into ten main groups.
 Lindloff left the Reich Chancellery as part of one of the groups attempting to break out.
 After midnight on 2 May 1945, Lindloff was part of a large group of German soldiers and civilians who crossed the Weidendammer Bridge while under heavy fire from Soviet tanks and guns.
-Lindloff and Högl were both killed during the crossing of the bridge.
+Lindloff, Högl and Georg Betz were all three wounded during the crossing and died from the injuries they sustained.
 Lindloff was aged 36.